Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Alternative search algorithms

 \subsection{Exhaustive search}

 The exhaustive search algorithm first determines all possible subsets of $\mathcal{A}$ with maximum cardinality $n_w$.
 Then, it determines the CVaR when these various subsets of actuators are protected.
 Then the optimal solution to the allocation problem is the set of actuators that yields the minimum CVaR.
-We outline an exhaustive search in Algorithm \ref{algo1} \footnote{Here we denote by $x^{[j]}$, the $j$-th element of the vector $x$.}, where $g^*$ represents the optimal set of protected actuators.
+We outline an exhaustive search in Algorithm \ref{algo1}, where $g^*$ represents the optimal set of protected actuators.

 In Algorithm \ref{algo1}, if the CVaR is determined using $q(\cdot,\delta_i)$ in \eqref{o2}, the result of the algorithm is optimal.
 The result of Algorithm \ref{algo1} can then be then used to compare how the approximation in formulating $\tilde{q}$ affects the solutions in \eqref{sdp2}.
 However, if the CVaR is determined using $\tilde{q}(\cdot,\delta_i)$ in \eqref{sdp1}, the algorithm is sub-optimal.